LiaScript/liascript.github.com/content/english/blog/076_creating-interactive-diagrams-with-echarts.md

 author: André Dietrich
 image: "/images/post/echarts-diagrams.gif"
 categories:
-  - Article
+    - Tutorial
 tags:
-  - LiaScript
-  - Diagrams
-  - eCharts
-  - Interactive
+    - Charts
-  - WebGL
+    - JavaScript
     - Macros

 ---

 LiaScript uses the powerful eCharts library to create interactive diagrams, whether you're visualizing ASCII art or presenting data from tables.
 In our previous blog post, we introduced the `<lia-chart>` tag—a custom web component that uses eCharts under the hood to easily generate custom diagrams.